klothoplatform/k2-sample-apps/chat/tutorial.md

 ```

 This command deploys resources defined in `infra.py`.
 After successful deployment, access your app at the provided URL.

+### Gathering Outputs
+Once the app has deployed successfully, you can view outputs from stdout directly.

+[screenshot]

+In this examples, We want to retrieve the Load Balancer URL for the FastAPI service.

 ### Cleaning Up
 Remove deployed resources: